Table of Contents

 EasyAR sparse spatial map

-EasyAR Sparse Spatial Map is used to scan the small-scale environment around the user (room-level), generate a 3D visual map of the environment, and provide visual positioning and tracking functions.
+EasyAR Sparse Spatial Map is designed to scan small-scale environments around users (room-level), generate 3D visual maps of the surroundings, and provide visual positioning and tracking capabilities.
 It is suitable for developing persistent AR applications or multi-user interactive AR applications.

 EasyAR sparse spatial map principle

-Sparse spatial map currently requires a stable motion tracking system (such as EasyAR Motion Tracker, ARCore, or ARKit) to provide 6DoF position and orientation for both mapping and continuous tracking after successful localization.
-During the mapping process, sparse spatial map utilizes camera images and corresponding poses to build a visual map of the environment at a 1:1 scale.
-During the localization process, once visual localization succeeds, the device's pose relative to the map is continuously updated via the motion tracking system.
+Sparse Spatial Map currently requires a stable motion tracking system (e.g., EasyAR Motion Tracker, ARCore, ARKit) to provide six-degree-of-freedom position and orientation for mapping and continuous tracking after successful localization.
+During mapping, Sparse Spatial Map uses camera images and corresponding poses to build a 1:1 visual map of the environment.
+During localization, once visual positioning succeeds, the device's pose relative to the map is continuously updated via the motion tracking system.

-EasyAR sparse spatial map supports loading multiple maps, localizing within these maps, and returning the corresponding map ID along with the device's position and orientation relative to that specific map.
+EasyAR Sparse Spatial Map supports loading multiple maps, localizing within them, and returning the corresponding map ID along with the device's position and orientation relative to that map.

 ssmintro

-When creating a sparse spatial map, you need to fully consider the locations and perspectives from which users will perform localization to optimize the mapping process.
-During mapping, try to cover all possible localization viewpoints, including observation angles and distances.
+When creating a sparse spatial map, you should fully consider where and from which perspectives users will perform localization to optimize the mapping process.
+Strive to cover all potential localization viewpoints during mapping, including observation angles and distances.

-• Try to perform translational movements or slow rotations relative to the scanned area or scene.
+• Prefer translational movement or slow rotation relative to the scanned area/scene.

-• Conduct mapping in areas with rich, stable, and static visual features whenever possible.
+• Conduct mapping in areas with rich, stable, and static visual features.

 • Maintain a distance of less than 10 meters between the mapping device and the scene.

-• Avoid mapping in large areas with no visual features, such as blank walls.
+• Avoid mapping large areas lacking visual features, such as blank walls.

-• Avoid mapping in large areas with reflective materials, such as glass or mirrored objects.
+• Avoid mapping large areas with reflective materials, like glass or mirrored surfaces.

-After completing the map, you can test localization within the established sparse spatial map to check the success rate and accuracy.
-If the results are unsatisfactory, consider rebuilding a more complete map.
+After mapping is complete, test localization within the built sparse spatial map to check success rates and accuracy.
+If results are unsatisfactory, consider rebuilding a more comprehensive map.

-To ensure optimal positioning performance for users with sparse spatial maps, following these practices can improve success rates and enhance the user experience.
+To ensure optimal localization performance with sparse spatial maps, follow these practices to increase success rates and enhance user experience:

-• Guide users to position themselves within the corresponding scene of the map, such as providing preview images of the target scene to help them locate it.
+• Guide users to localize within the scene corresponding to the map, e.g., by providing preview images of the target scene.

-• Encourage users to move their devices slowly and attempt positioning from multiple angles.
+• Instruct users to move the device slowly and attempt localization from multiple angles.

-• Avoid areas with no visual features, reflective surfaces, or repetitive textures for positioning.
+• Avoid localizing in areas without visual features, mirrored surfaces, or repetitive textures.

-When there is a significant difference between the user's localization environment and the environment during map construction, it may lead to localization failure, such as:
+Significant differences between the user's environment and the mapped environment may cause localization failure, such as:

 • Lighting differences